 Keep in mind that even though a convertible may be rated from 5-65 pounds does not mean it will actually fit a 5-pound newborn or a typical 65-pound child.
 Many convertibles don’t even fit an average 7-pound newborn well, despite their claimed minimum weight rating of 5 pounds.
-Models rated up to 65- or 70-pounds are likely to be outgrown by height well before that weight limit is reached.
+Models rated up to 65 pounds are likely to be outgrown by height well before that weight limit is reached.

 1) Combi Coccoro Perhaps the ultimate convertible carseat to fit both small spaces and newborns.
-Plus, its small size means you have a better chance to fit it next to another carseat in the back seat.
+Plus, its compact size means you have a better chance to fit it next to another carseat in the back seat.
 The downside?
 That space you gain is precisely because it is a smaller seat.
-The tradeoff is that it will be outgrown much faster by height and weight (33 lbs., 36″ tall rear-facing limits) than the average convertible.
-It also offers a tether that can be used rear-facing to prevent rebound.
+The tradeoff is that it’s hardly bigger than some of the current infant seats on the market therefore it will be outgrown much faster by height and weight (33 lbs., 36″ tall rear-facing limits) than the average convertible.
+The Coccoro offers European beltpath routing and a tether that can be used rear-facing to limit rebound.
 You can find our full review of the Combi Coccoro here.

 2) Maxi-Cosi Pria 70 with Tiny Fit The Pria (model with the TinyFit insert system) is one of the best convertibles for preemies and low birthweight infants.
 It fits tiny babies as low as 4 pounds with the TinyFit insert.
 The Pria isn’t as compact as the Coccoro in terms of extra legroom for front seat passengers but it is the top performer for convertible seats with a higher-weight harness if installed in the semi-reclined #2 position (more upright) for an older baby or toddler.
 The Pria is also an excellent option for extended rear-facing.
 For all that you do pay a premium, though.
 Check out our full review of the Maxi-Cosi Pria 70 with TinyFit.
 Please note: the Pria 70 and Pria 85 models without tinyfit cannot be used for a newborn.

-3) Cosco Apt 50 & Scenera NEXT.
-These are the budget-friendly choices for under $70.
-Apt 50 is available at Amazon and Target.
-Scenera NEXT is available exclusively at Walmart.
-Both of these models have very low bottom harness slots and multiple positions for the crotch strap/buckle that translate into a great fit for newborns who weigh at least 5 lbs.
+3) Cosco Apt 50 & Cosco Scenera NEXT These are the budget-friendly choices for under se models have very low bottom harness slots and multiple positions for the crotch strap/buckle that translate into a great fit for newborns who weigh at least 5 lbs.
 These are very basic seat with no bells or whistles but they get the job done and they’re budget-friendly.
 The Scenera NEXT is a smaller seat with a 40-pound weight limit (rear-facing and forward-facing), so it will be outgrown faster than the average higher-weight convertible.
 The Apt 50 adds a taller top harness slot so it will last longer forward-facing.
 The Apt 50 is rated to 40 pounds rear-facing and up to 50 pounds forward-facing.
 The Apt 50 is much wider than the Scenera NEXT due to the integrated dual cupholders.

-4) Chicco NextFit.
-The NextFit is another great model overall for small babies in small cars.
+4) Chicco NextFit & NextFit Zip The NextFit is another great model overall for small babies in small cars.
 It’s rated from 5-40 pounds rear-facing and has very low bottom harness slots to help fit even small newborns quite well.
 The fact that it allows for a range of recline positions to be used when installed also helps this seat to fit well in smaller back seats.
-The NextFit is an excellent option for extended rear-facing.
+The NextFit and NextFit Zip are an excellent option for extended rear-facing.
 It installs very easily with LATCH thanks to its unique “SuperCinch” force-multiplying system.
 The Chicco NextFit is on our Recommended Carseats List.
 Check out our full review of the Chicco Nextfit.